folio-org/folio-org.github.io/doc/create-new-repo.md

 Add initial NEWS.md or CHANGELOG.md file.

-Add a basic .gitignore file.
-Developers will have their own ~/.gitignore_global to handle most.
+If necessary, add a basic .gitignore file.
+Developers will have [their own](setup#use-gitignore) ~/.gitignore_global to handle most.

 Add other configuration files.
 Follow similar existing repositories.
 For back-end modules: DeploymentDescriptor.json, ModuleDescriptor.json, Dockerfile, etc.